jonathanpeppers/inclusive-code-reviews-browser/docs/telemetry.md

 1. Don't record the URLs of any sites visited: except for Azure DevOps or Github organizations.

+# Individual Users

+Application Insights automatically records a random and unique `user_Id` value for page views and custom events such as `IsVTD5OcT+9c4g7k8pN+Qp`.

+This `user_Id` should remain stable as long as the browser extension is installed.
+If you uninstall/reinstall the extension, the `user_Id` will change.

 # Page Views

 URLs are only recorded for: